techfreakado/ADOScheduledWorkItemQuery/README.md

-# Azure DevOps Scheduled Work Item Query
+# Azure DevOps Scheduled Work Item Query E-Mail

 ## NOTE
 This is the successor of [Quadrotech Scheduled Work Item Query](https://marketplace.visualstudio.com/items?itemName=Quadrotech.ADOScheduledWorkItemQuery).
 I am the same developer of the original, but I'm not employed at Quadrotech anymore.
 I am continuing this under my own account, as I don't have access to the Quadrotech original anymore.